 Based on our historical experience, we have assumed an annualized forfeiture rate of 5% for our options.
-Under the true-up provisions of SFAS 123R, we will record additional expense if the actual forfeiture rate is lower than we estimated, and will record a recovery of prior expense if the actual forfeiture is higher than we estimated.
+We will record additional expense if the actual forfeiture rate is lower than we estimated, and will record a recovery of prior expense if the actual forfeiture is higher than we estimated.

-The amortization of stock compensation under SFAS 123R for the period after its adoption was calculated in accordance with FASB Interpretation ("FIN") No. 28.
-Total compensation cost of options granted but not yet vested, as of March 31, 2009, was \$9.1 million, which is expected to be recognized over the weighted average period of 2.99 years.
+Total compensation cost of options granted but not yet vested, as of September 30, 2009, was \$5.0 million, which is expected to be recognized over the weighted average period of 2.98 years.